ohenning/microservice-monorepo-boilerplate/README.md

 # microservice-monorepo-boilerplate
-This repo holds a simple blueprint for a starting point to a microservice architecture application using docker and docker compose.
+This repo holds a simple blueprint for a starting point to a small microservice architecture application using docker and docker compose.
 It contains a couple example services and configurations to demonstrate the dependencies and the architecture mechanism.
 It does **not** contain any business logic or domain specific configuration and is not meant to do.

 ## Getting started
 #### Prerequisites